thewonlab/H-MAGMA/README.md

 ## H_MAGMA_output.xlsx
+Output files for Neuropsychiatric disorders (ADHD,ASD,BD,SCZ,MDD) and Neurodegenerative (AD,MS,PD,ALS) H-MAGMA are provided in this repository.

 Example Output file from H_MAGMA.sh for ADHD is provided in this repository as H_MAGMA_Output.xlsx *All Supplementary Table 1 should be uploaded here and place the legend*